 A couple of days ago I found another great recipe for Pork.
 I found this recipe for Pork Tenderloin with Cranberry-Raspberry Sauce on Pinterest, and decided it might be worth a try, to see if it tasted as good as it looked.
 Yep – It did.
-I served the pork with a side of broccoli, and my recipe for Smashed Potatoes with Mushrooms and Shallots.
-Yum!

 The finished meal is not only nice to look at, but it actually tastes wonderful!
 This would be a great meal to serve company, or during the holidays.
 It’s simple enough to prepare, but it looks rather elegant when served.
 Maybe you will consider making this meal for your family or friends.